ChakradharG/ResM/README.md

 <br>

 ## Getting Started
-* Install MySQL (v8 or newer) and make sure that MySQL server is running in the background
 * Clone this repository
 * `cd ResM`
 * Execute `npm install`
-* `cd ResM/Database_Backup` and execute `mysql -u root -p < ResM-Blank.sql` (where root is your MySQL username) to setup a blank database and its schema
+* `cd ResM/Database` and execute either `node ResM-Blank.js` or `sqlite3 ResM.db < ResM-Blank.sql` (requires the [SQLite command-line tools](https://sqlite.org/download.html) to work) to setup a blank database and its schema
-* Edit `.env-sample` file and replace the placeholders with your MySQL server hostname, username and password
-* You may change the port variable if you want to
+* You may change the port variable in the `.env-sample` file if you want to
 * Rename `.env-sample` to `.env`

 <br>